-28. Following the definition above, identify the sector in terms of producers (i.e. enterprises/establishments) based on their activities and products.
-Decide the level of disaggregation (e.g. industry, type of product, i.e. sole-purpose, adapted etc., resource type) and consider which other data could be linked (e.g. economic statistics, social statistics, population).

-28. Consult with policy makers, stakeholders and potential data providers on the environmental and resource management activities of interest for the country.
+- 34. Following the definition above, identify the sector in terms of producers (i.e. enterprises/establishments) based on their activities and products.
+Decide the level of disaggregation (e.g. industry, type of product, i.e. sole-purpose, adapted etc., resource type) and consider which other data could be linked (e.g. economic statistics, social statistics, population). - 35.
+Consult with policy makers, stakeholders and potential data providers on the environmental and resource management activities of interest for the country.
 Consider links to other environmental data initiatives planned or underway that could be potential data sources or provide guidance in classifying or identifying environmental goods and services (EPEA for example).
-Setting out the specific activities that would be of interest to the information needs of the country should be done at this stage.
-This will provide a basis to examine the adequacy of the existing data and assess where additional information may be required.
+Once specific activities to be covered are identified, this will provide a basis to examine the adequacy of the existing data and assess where additional information may be required. - 36.
+It will be important to find the appropriate balance between the detail sought by policy makers and analysts and the capacity of the statistical infrastructure to deliver sufficiently robust estimates particular in the early stages of development.
+However it is also important to recognize the demands for detailed estimates so that the development of data sources and systems can anticipate eventual improvements in these dimensions.

-29. Some activities and products such as operation of the waste water treatment system or waste management and associate services (ISIC 37-39) will be totally within scope for EGSS.
-However, in many other cases EGS activities will only form part of the activities of some producers and lists of products or activities within broader groups may have to be established.
-The development of such a list should take in to account the size of such activities in the economy with priority being given to activities with sufficient importance.
-Table 4 below provides an example of activities that the Netherlands has used in estimating $EGGS^5$.
+- 37. When first setting up an EGSS account, care should be taken to not be overly ambitious.
+Finding or collecting data for non-specialized producers with only small production values may prove very costly.
+It is advisable to focus on major producers and products in the initial development and then improve the estimates as experience with the account is acquired. - 38.
+Some activities and products such as operation of the waste water treatment system or waste management and associate services (ISIC 37-39) will be totally within scope for EGSS.
+However, in many other cases of the production of environmental goods and services will only form part of the activities of some producers and lists of products or activities within broader groups may have to be established.
+The development of such a list should take into account the size of such activities in the economy with priority being given to activities with sufficient importance.
+Table 2 below provides an example of activities that the Netherlands has used in estimating EGSS5.
+All of the production in establishments classified to these activities is included in the EGSS. - 39.
+For some activities, for example production of industrial environmental equipment, only part of the production of an establishment may be related to that activity.
+In that case, detailed information on that establishment is needed to determine the share of the production related to the environmental goods and services to measure output, exports, value added and employment.